The real reason William and Kate have hired the woman known as ‘bulletproof sunshine’

 This is a woman who prides herself on a capacity to “get past an issue as quickly as possible with minimum dents”, and it’s often “front-page stuff: from boycott campaigns to sexual allegations to serious safety issues, geopolitical and ethical risks”.
 Ravenscroft’s playbook is written for Trumpian times, and proof that Britain’s most famous international brand anticipates choppy waters ahead.
 So what exactly is the House of Windsor’s A-team – William and Kate – anticipating?

 The couple currently enjoy unrivalled popularity because they have no competition.
 No doubt William would like to keep it that way, but a sage adviser would recommend otherwise and the timing of Ravenscroft’s appointment is pertinent.
-The ‘H’ issue raises its head again next week, when the prodigal son is due in London for more legal swash-buckling, this time against the Daily Mail.
+The ‘H’ issue raises its head again this weel, when the prodigal son returns to London for more legal swash-buckling, this time against the Daily Mail.

 We can expect a tail-up duke, buoyed by news that his long-coveted UK security brief is likely to be restored.
 Nor is this legal pop-up the last we will see of him.
 Invictus commitments mean plans are afoot for the duchess to join her husband this summer on a rare return trip to the UK.
 Much has changed for Meghan in the intervening four years.